HelenLiu0609/HD-BDM-LAB-website/content/authors/ZhengLiu/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: A coffee lover, cat lover and garden lover.I hope I can make more efforts on the road of scientific research.
+bio: Generally, I am interested in cognitive processes underlying behavioral decision making and the application of relevant findings to real-world scenarios.
+Besides research, I'm a coffee lover, cat lover and garden lover.

 interests:
   - Self-cognition